jennifernakinwale/cs-engrConferenceGrants/README.md

-# Computer Science and Engineering Conference Funding/Travel Grants
+# Computer Science, Engineering and Related Fields - Conference Funding/Travel Grants

 A compiled list of conference travel grants for **Professionals** and **Academics** in Computer Science, Engineering and related fields.
 This list is created by [Jennifer Akinwale](https://jennifernakinwale.netlify.app/), a Computer Science Ph.D.
 Researcher at the University of Cincinnati.